-Who are the innovators in adult education?
-The Advancing Innovation project is highlighting practices from across the country that are improving outcomes for adult learners.
-The resources below offer valuable insight for adult education professionals on the innovative practices that have been selected and may also spark interest in developing new products and processes.
+The Advancing Innovation project highlighted practices from across the country that improved outcomes for adult learners.
+The resources below offer valuable insight for adult education professionals on the innovative practices that were selected.

 The following practices illustrate innovative approaches for adults to attain a secondary credential while developing career-readiness skills, earning college credits, or obtaining an occupational certificate in a career pathway.
 Learn more about each of the practices.